A Simple Method For A Complex Task

 2. Invoices: This is where I store invoices from contract labor or repairmen that are used for my studio.

-3. Receipts: Self explanatory.
-Once thing to note – I keep full page receipts (8.5″ x 11″ paper) separate from the small thin receipts you’d typically get from somewhere like guitar center.
+3. Receipts: Self-explanatory.
+One thing to note – I keep full page receipts (8.5″ x 11″ paper) separate from the small thin receipts you’d typically get from somewhere like guitar center.
 This is just to keep things nice and neat.

 4. Tax BS: I keep anything tax related in this tab.
 This could be 1099-MISC forms from labels, state income tax papers (which my state does not have, thank God), and any random tax papers that you don’t understand (just ask your CPA about it).
 Yes, I really do label this tab “Tax BS”.